Sections of this article:

 The early quartz watches were very expensive, and the Swiss watchmaking industry used the innovation in its high-priced watches.
 But Asian watch brands were making available much more affordable quartz watches, which became very popular, losing the Swiss watchmakers, who were still only applying the technology to expensive timepieces, their dominant position in the industry.
 They eventually followed suit, releasing their own relatively affordable quartz watches, preventing any further loss of market share.

-At the same time, visual aspects of watch design became more adventurous, with brands like Omega, Rolex, and Breitling releasing more colorful and unusual watches, aligning with the trends in the market of the time, such as the psychedelic fashions.
+At the same time, visual aspects of watch design became more adventurous, with brands like Omega, Rolex, and Breitling releasing more colourful and unusual watches, aligning with the trends in the market of the time, such as the psychedelic fashions.
 An example is the Breitling SuperOcean Chronomatic, launched in 1970 (below).
 Although the bright orange hands are nothing out of the ordinary now, they were radical at that time (and another of their watches features in our blog post about unusual watches, and is notable for a very different reason):

 In Mara Cappelletti’s beautifully illustrated book, “The Style of Time: The Evolution of Wristwatch Design”, she says that, since the late ’70’s, the investment market for watches saw immense growth, Cappelletti reports.
 “Watches have hugely increased their value through the years.“ Collectors were starting to buy watches as investments, knowing that, if they made the right choices, the value of the timepieces they owned, would rise.